SMC-AAU-CPH/smc-cph.github.io/_posts/2022-08-23-kristeic_team_blog_post.md

 Christian Thobroe Anda is a film/tv/game composer (or at least trying to be).
 He has a bachelor degree in film music from Leeds College of Music, took a “year course” (Årsstudium) in art history, and just finished a postgraduate certificate in education.
 Christian is a multi-instrumentalist, mainly focusing on guitar and piano

-His interests, and reason for attending MCT, is to learn more about audio interactivity, and how to compose and use music to make people feel.
+His interests, and reason for attending SMC, is to learn more about audio interactivity, and how to compose and use music to make people feel.
 While also feeding his addiction for new and old technologies that can change the ways of composing, interacting and perceiving music.

 [https://soundcloud.com/christian-thobroe-anda](https://soundcloud.com/christian-thobroe-anda)